uozuAho/aws-bootstrap/readme.md

   coming up on the EC2 instance.
 I mistakenly put the CD agent install command in the wrong spot in main.yml, which caused the agent to not be installed.
   See commit `655ad35`.

+- Getting appspec wrong can mean you need to tear the entire stack down and rebuild.
+This takes ages, is there no faster way to do this?
+ECS/EKS is looking very attractive right now.